 Figure 14.1.
-Three surfaces, TA, TB, and TC obtained by adding deeper intervals (left) or by attaching them directly to the reference surface MSL.
+Two ways of modeling the surfaces TA, TB, and TC: adding deeper intervals (left) or attaching them directly to the reference surface MSL (right).

 Uncorrelated surfaces may cause a significant uncertainty in the thickness between surfaces and undesired crossing between surfaces can easily happen.
 One possible solution is to combine both approaches illustrated in Figure 14.1 by using multiple models.